First aid attendant certification

 In B.C., workplace first aid attendants must have a certificate that's recognized by WorkSafeBC.
 The number and level of first aid attendants required for a workplace depends on several factors, including the number of workers, distance to medical aid, and industry hazard rating.

-Amendments to the Occupational Health and Safety Regulation relating to occupational first aid will take effect November 1, 2024.
+Amendments to the Occupational Health and Safety Regulation relating to occupational first aid took effect November 1, 2024.
 These amendments include changes to the names of first aid attendant certificates and, for some workplaces, the level of services required.
-The following resources are available for more information:
+A Backgrounder is available with details about the Regulation changes.

 For employers, see our First aid requirements page to determine if you will need to change the number and levels of first aid attendants at your workplace to meet the new requirements.